-- Six years in-a-row below inflation local tax increases.
+- Ten years in-a-row below inflation local tax increases.

-- Long-term debt down 20%, since 2009.
+- Net long-term debt down 47%, since 2009.
 This means we pay less in interest payments and have more to spend on issues important to Hampstead residents.
 In fact, debt service (capital and interest payments) has dropped 28%.
-It is only 8%* of Hampstead’s total budget.
-That is 35% lower than the average for similar size towns on the island of Montreal.

 - House prices have increased dramatically.
 On average, we now have some of the highest valued homes on the island, second only to Westmount.
 Formerly, we were behind both Westmount and the Town of Mount Royal.

 We were the ONLY town on the island that took a $4.4 million interest-free loan to lower taxes and, instead, used it for fixing our infrastructure.
 I wrote to you and explained how we would use the money for what it was earmarked but take the equivalent from the budget and spend it on infrastructure.